bhuvanap/clSPARSE/README.md

 -  Functions to read matrix market files in COO or CSR format

-Similar to the other clMath libraries, the clSPARSE library exports a “C” interface to allow projects to build wrappers around clSPARSE in any programming language.
+Similar to the other clMath libraries, the clSPARSE library exports a “C” interface to allow projects to build wrappers around clSPARSE using any programming language.
 The API for the clSPARSE library is well organized compared to the APIs for the older clMath libraries.
 The  OpenCL state is not explicitly passed through the API, enabling the library to be forward compatible when users switch from OpenCL 1.2 to OpenCL 2.0.

-The APIs are designed such that users are in control of where input and output buffers live, and they maintain control of when data transfers to/from device memory happen, so that there are no performance surprises.

-The APIs for the clSPARSE library are designed such that the users are in control of the location of input and output buffers, and maintain control of when data transfers to/from device memory occur, so that to some degree the user can anticipate the performance of the library.
+The APIs for the clSPARSE library are designed such that the users are in control of the location of input and output buffers, and maintain control of when data transfers to/from device memory occur, so that the user can to some degree anticipate the performance of the library.

 ### API semantic versioning